 1. Inform your landlord or agent

-- you must ensure that the unsatisfactory conditions you wish to complain about fall under the landlords' responsibility to repair, and that the conditions are not a result of your lifestyle
+- you must ensure that the unsatisfactory conditions you wish to complain about fall under the landlords' responsibility to repair and that the conditions are not a result of your lifestyle.
+Please use this tool for further advice about legal responsibility for disrepair and other concerns you may have related to your landlord or agent

 - you must inform your landlord or agent, verbally and in writing listing the defects that require attention.

-Use our disrepair letter template.
+Use our Disrepair Letter template which you can find in the Downloads section on this page.
 It is important that you keep a copy of your letter for your records.

 Once steps one and two have been taken, and the landlord or agent has not been in contact or completed the works, contact Customer Services.
 We can arrange for an officer to carry out an inspection of the property.